Universal UK: Call for police funding as theme park near Bedford gets green light

 The Prime Minister has today (April 9) closed the deal on the new Universal theme park at the former Kempston Hardwick brickworks.

-The multi-billion-pound investment will bring an estimated £50 billion boost for the economy as well as create around 28,000 jobs across creative, hospitality and construction industries.
+The multi-billion-pound Universal Studios Bedford investment will bring an estimated £50 billion boost for the economy as well as create around 28,000 jobs across creative, hospitality and construction industries.

 Now, PCC John Tizard has said he will be making an appeal for more cash for the police.